 5.3 Subject to paragraph 5.4 the Parties hereby consent to the President of the Electricity Arbitration Association deciding at their discretion and ensuring, so far as practicable, that the proceedings relating to such a decision are managed effectively, fairly and expeditiously:

-5.3.1 following the same process as set out in Article 13 of the Electricity Arbitration Association rules in respect of pending arbitrations, that two or more disputes referred to it for arbitration (whether pending or underway), be consolidated or otherwise heard together (whether or not such disputes are all Disputes or a Dispute and any dispute(s) referred under an Other Code), where a Party (or Other Code Party to a dispute under an Other Code) so requests in writing to the Electricity Arbitration Association copied to each of the other Parties and relevant Other Code Parties setting out the reasons for such consolidation; or
+5.3.1 following the same process as set out in the London Court of International Arbitration rules in respect of pending arbitrations, that two or more disputes referred to it for arbitration (whether pending or underway), be consolidated or otherwise heard together (whether or not such disputes are all Disputes or a Dispute and any dispute(s) referred under an Other Code), where a Party (or Other Code Party to a dispute under an Other Code) so requests in writing to the London Court of International Arbitration copied to each of the other Parties and relevant Other Code Parties setting out the reasons for such consolidation; or

-5.3.2 that a dispute referred to it (whether pending or underway and whether a Dispute or a dispute referred to it under an Other Code) be stayed for a period not exceeding three months after the referral of such dispute to the Electricity Arbitration Association, pending resolution of another dispute referred to it (whether pending or underway and whether a Dispute or a dispute referred under an Other Code).
+5.3.2 that a dispute referred to it (whether pending or underway and whether a Dispute or a dispute referred to it under an Other Code) be stayed for a period not exceeding three months after the referral of such dispute to the London Court of International Arbitration, pending resolution of another dispute referred to it (whether pending or underway and whether a Dispute or a dispute referred under an Other Code).

-5.4 The consent of the Parties under paragraph 5.3.1 shall be deemed not to have been given where a request for consolidation thereunder is received by the Electricity Arbitration Association more than three months (or such other period as the Electricity Arbitration Association may at its discretion determine) after the referral of any Dispute or Other Code dispute to the Electricity Arbitration Association which is the subject of such request.
+5.4 The consent of the Parties under paragraph 5.3.1 shall be deemed not to have been given where a request for consolidation thereunder is received by the London Court of International Arbitration more than three months (or such other period as the London Court of International Arbitration may at its discretion determine) after the referral of any Dispute or Other Code dispute to the London Court of International Arbitration which is the subject of such request.

-5.5 Any arbitrator or panel of arbitrators appointed by the Electricity Arbitration Association rules under this paragraph 5 shall determine such issues as are referred to them consistently with any determination by the Authority of a Dispute under paragraph 4, whether or not relating to the same or different facts.
+5.5 Any arbitrator or panel of arbitrators appointed by the London Court of International Arbitration rules under this paragraph 5 shall determine such issues as are referred to them consistently with any determination by the Authority of a Dispute under paragraph 4, whether or not relating to the same or different facts.

 5.6 The arbitrator of a Dispute under this paragraph 5 may order that the arbitration be stayed pending approval of a proposal to amend the Code under the STC Modification Procedures by the Authority.